Vendicated/VPak/README.md

 # VPak

 Simple tool that packs multiple files into one.

-No compression, file names and content are the only info stored.
+No compression.
+File names and content are the only info stored.
 Also no error handling :trollface:

 ## Should I use this?